 - Monthly meetings to provide an occasion for getting to know other DCCs, to exchange ideas and questions, and to hear speakers address relevant computing topics and/or issues.
 Meetings are held on the 2nd Wednesday of every month.

-- An electronic conference to share information among DCCs and with CIS staff.
+- An electronic conference to share information among DCCs and with OIT staff.

-- Priority service from CIS in addressing problems.
-CIS recognizes that DCCs will be resolving problems for others, and to assist DCCs in doing this will give priority to resolving DCC questions over individual users' problems.
+- Priority service from OIT in addressing problems.
+OIT recognizes that DCCs will be resolving problems for others, and to assist DCCs in doing this will give priority to resolving DCC questions over individual users' problems.

 - Specialized training courses covering topics ranging from trouble-shooting computer problems to new products and technologies.

-- Early access to new services and systems before they are generally released on campus by CIS.
+- Early access to new services and systems before they are generally released on campus by OIT.
 Involving Coordinators in testing helps DCCs to anticipate usage within their departments and to learn in advance about new services.
-At the same time it helps CIS uncover unforeseen problems before release.
+At the same time it helps OIT uncover unforeseen problems before release.

-The DCC program is currently run by a steering committee of seven DCCs from various disciplines across campus and a CIS liaison.
-If you would like more information on this program, please contact the CIS DCC liaison.
+The DCC program is currently run by a steering committee of seven DCCs and OIT support staff from various disciplines across campus plus an OIT liaison.
+If you would like more information on this program, please contact the OIT DCC liaison.

-Several larger departments have internal IT groups, including:
+Several Brown academic and administrative units have internal IT groups, including: